Shape: Homeomorphism

 A more flexible definition of shape takes into consideration the fact that realistic shapes are often deformable, e.g. a person in different postures, a tree bending in the wind or a hand with different finger positions.

 One way of modeling non-rigid movements is by homeomorphisms.
 Roughly speaking, a homeomorphism is a continuous stretching and bending of an object into a new shape.
 Thus, a square and a circle are homeomorphic to each other, but a sphere and a donut are not.
 An often-repeated mathematical joke is that topologists cannot tell their coffee cup from their donut, since a sufficiently pliable donut could be reshaped to the form of a coffee cup by creating a dimple and progressively enlarging it, while preserving the donut hole in a cup's handle.

 A described shape has external lines that you can see and make up the shape.
-If you were putting you coordinates on and coordinate graph you could draw lines to show where you can see a shape, however not every time you put coordinates in a graph as such you can make a shape.
+If you were putting your coordinates on a coordinate graph you could draw lines to show where you can see a shape, however not every time you put coordinates in a graph as such you can make a shape.
 This shape has a outline and boundary so you can see it and is not just regular dots on a regular paper.